-Using gizmos is a fast and effective way to transform (move, rotate, and/or scale) your objects with interactive feedback.
-When you select a transform tool such as Move, a gizmo appears on the selected object.
+The Transform gizmos are viewport icons that let you quickly choose the axes when moving, rotating, or scaling an object.
+Using gizmos is a fast and effective way to transform your objects with interactive feedback.
+When you select a transform tool such as Select And Move, a gizmo appears on the selected object.
 Gizmos let you manipulate objects in your viewports interactively to transform them.
 Coordinate display boxes at the bottom of the screen display coordinate, angular, or percentage information on the position, rotation, and scale of your object as you transform it.
-The gizmos appear in the viewport on the selected object at their pivot point as soon as you invoke one of the transform tools, as shown in Figure 1.9.
+The gizmos appear in the viewport on the selected object at their pivot point as soon as you invoke one of the transform tools, as shown in Figure 1.10.